buntine/SwervinMervin/README.md

 ### TODO

-  * Accumulating point system
-    * Level system that lowers amount of time given for checkpoint
   * Randomly placed "things" on road that give additional points
   * Pedestrians that penalise points when hit
-  * Leaderboard
-  * Refine LEAP integration
   * Refine collision offsets for sprites
   * Car sound effects
   * Countdown at start of game